Tintic Standard Mine

 From "The Mining Industry of Utah," published by the Salt Lake City Chamber of Commerce, 1947.

-Tintic Standard was discovered in 1916 after one of the ciassic prospecting campaigns in the history of Utah mining.
+Tintic Standard was discovered in 1916 after one of the classic prospecting campaigns in the history of Utah mining.
 For 10 years prior to 1916, Captain E. J. Raddatz worked his claims on the east side which were slightingly referred to as "goat pasture."
-Throughout the trying search, Raddatz was forced to call upon his stockholders 19 times for assessments to continue the shaft down through the rhyolite flow to the 1000-foot level and ore.
+Throughout the trying search, Raddatz was forced to call upon his stockholders 19 times for assessments to continue the shaft down through the Rhyolite flow to the 1000-foot level and ore.
 Discovery of the Tintic Standard proved of great economic value to the state and from 1916 to the present time, has been one of its major producers.

 While the old Tintic Standard No. 1 mine is still in production [as of 1947], efforts of the company are centered on development of other constructive enterprise.
 Jointly with the North Lily, the Eureka Lilly (a subsidiary of Tintic Standard) is developing an area of Eureka Lilly and Twentieth Century ground.